SebastianPareiss/MCI-MSE_Aufgaben/README_EKG.md

 ## 1. Performance

-Generating software with the goal to extract EKG monitor data, to analyse it and visual display it.
+Generating a software with the goal to extract EKG monitor data from a bicycle ergometer.
+The data should be analyzed and visualized

 ## 2. Installation